ealpha072/school-management-system/README.md

 ### Folder structure
 * `Admin` - This is the main folder and contains all the project files.
 Each folder is a section of the application; more like a module.
 The folder called shared, contains common files used by all modules.The config.php file is the backend file that starts the session in each module.
 * `settings.json` - The settings.json file contains the phpdesktop configurations to be used by the application.
 The setings have been changed and are different from the original settings.json file.

+### Installation procedure
+This project was meanrt to be utilised as a desktop application running without servers.
+Too install, the project, you can run inno setup to generate the setup.exe file.Then run the setup file as an administrator on your PC.
+To use the application on the internet, install a server of choice, then open the application.
+>  Installation using XAMMP - Using XAMPP as a server, copy the entire project inside the htdocs folder and launch it on a browser.
+For more info, contact me via email.